philneilson/philneilson.github.io/_posts/2025-08-24-linux-catalog-stations-part2.markdown

 ![image of a Dell boot manager screen](/assets/images/posts/boot-to-usb.png "An example boot manager screen with a USB boot option")

 If you don't see your USB device listed anywhere, it is probably due to your BIOS settings.
-You might have to do a little internet searching for solutions, as troubleshooting that is beyond the scope of this post, but start by checking the boot mode setting (Legacy BIOS or UEFI) and secure boot mode.
+(You might have to do a little internet searching for solutions, as troubleshooting that is beyond the scope of this post, but start by checking the boot mode setting (Legacy BIOS or UEFI) and secure boot mode.
+If you find those options in your BIOS, try changing one, save and exit and bring back up the boot menu and see if your USB device is now showing up.
+If not, open the BIOS again, change it back and then change the other setting and try again.)

 Once you select your USB device in the boot menu and hit enter, it should load the Linux Mint GRUB menu.
 Hit enter to select the first option, **Start Linux Mint**.